-I had one about Baccano! thanks to another troper.
-I had previously added an example citing Claire as a Sir Not-Appearing-in-This-Trailer.
-Another troper mentioned that this is also true of the characters connected to the Daily Days.
-Then a third noted the reason for this, which is where the briliance come in- reporters don't report on themselves, and the series is through the lens of that paper's reporting on the Flying Pussyfoot incident- Jordan
+Claire is an example of Sir Not-Appearing-in-This-Trailer, as are the characters connected to the Daily Days.
+Why?
+Reporters don't report on themselves, and the series is through the lens of that paper's reporting on the Flying Pussyfoot incident.

 Isaac and Miria hatch a rather odd plot to steal an entire museum.
 It doesn't quite work out, so they just steal the door to "keep people from entering."
 Crazy?
 Maybe, until you realize that with the door stolen, the police would close the museum down for an investigation.
 So their plan WORKED, but maybe just not in the way they intended.